 Garden Shed Care & Maintenance

-Your garden shed, or other garden timber building is either something you may have inherited or something you have invested in, and this guide will help you explore and decide on the ways to keep your garden shed or other timber garden buildings not only looking good, but protect it and keep it in tip top condition.
+Your garden shed, or other garden timber building is either something you may have inherited or something you have invested in, and this guide will help you explore and decide on the ways to keep your garden shed or other timber garden buildings not only looking good, but protect it and keep it in tip-top condition.
 No timber can last forever, but a few hours spent looking after your garden shed will pay dividends in the long run.

 Garden Shed Treatments

 There are a range of treatments available to care for your garden shed or timber building.
-These treatments can be used to care and maintain your garden shed by preserving, protecting, and also colouring your shed if you wish to make a statement in you garden.
+These treatments can be used to care and maintain your garden shed by preserving, protecting, and also colouring your shed if you wish to make a statement in your garden.
 The treatments fall into five categories, these are

 - Wood Preservatives